josmaf/aws-project-runner/README.md

 ## Problem

-1. We've got a piece of local Python code that:
+1. Scenario: we have a piece of local Python code that:
 	- Reads data
 	- Process data
 	- Generate an output
-2. In order to so, it needs: code (environment dependencies) & hardware
+2. In order to do its job, that code needs: ardware & more code (environment, dependencies...)
 3. Sometimes we need to change both quickly: try with more/less CPU cores, GPUs, memory, add/edit dependencies, etc.

 ## Exploration

-Multiple Cloud vendors offer multiple tools to use their environments, but:
+Multiple Cloud vendors offer multiple tools to run things in their environments, but:

 - Overkill solutions
 - Steep learning curve